KS Real Estate Commission

 A directory of approved providers and courses is located at our Continuing Education page.

 Save the course completion certificates for your records; you do not need to send them to the Commission unless requested by the Commission.
-Your education provider will submit CE credit for approved courses directly to the Commission.
+Your education provider will submit CE and Prelicense credit for approved courses directly to the Commission.
 Education providers have up to five calendar days (or by your expiration date, whichever is sooner) to submit credit on your behalf.
 If you do not see credit applied to your account after those five days, contact your education provider.

-Verify your name and license number License Search and register for your in-person and distance courses with the same name and license number displayed on your Kansas real estate license.
-If this information does not match, it may cause delays in credit being applied.
-Licensees can view completed CE hours for the current renewal cycle by logging into MyLicense E-Gov. CE hours for past renewal cycles are not displayed.
+Licensees can view completed CE hours for the current renewal cycle using the Licensee Search as well.
+CE hours for past renewal cycles are not displayed.
 If you do not see credit applied to your account, contact your education provider.

-Check your license expiration date on License Search.
 Effective January 1, 2019, the Commission transitioned to a license expiration date calculation in which the license expiration date for new licensees is the first day of the month two years after the date of issuance.
 For those with licenses issued prior to January 1, 2019, the expiration date is the first day of the month following the previous expiration date.
 The expiration date will only change if the license type is changed or the license lapses and application for a new license must be made.
 A change of last name no longer impacts the license expiration date, so no prorated fees or refunds are necessary.

 A licensee may receive a maximum of three elective hours of credit during any renewal period for attending a Commission meeting approved by the Commission.
 The meeting must be advertised prior as eligible for CE credit and attendance must be in-person for at least three consecutive hours of the meeting.